Red Brigades: Late 1990s resurgence and murders

 On 23 October 2003, Italian police arrested six members of the Red Brigades in early-dawn raids in Florence, Sardinia, Rome and Pisa in connection with the murder of Massimo D'Antona.
-On 1 June 2005, four members of the Red Brigades-PCC were condemned to life-sentence in Bologna for the murder of Marco Biagi: Nadia Lioce, Roberto Morandi, Marco Mezzasalma and Diana Blefari Melazzi.
+On 1 June 2005, four members of the Red Brigades-PCC were condemned to life sentence in Bologna for the murder of Marco Biagi: Nadia Lioce, Roberto Morandi, Marco Mezzasalma and Diana Blefari Melazzi.

-Several figures from the 1970s, including philosopher Antonio Negri who was wrongly accused of being the "mastermind" of the BR, have called for a new analysis of the events which happened during the "years of lead" in Italy.
-On the other hand, BR founder Alberto Franceschini declared after his release from an 18-year prison term that "The BR continue to exist because we never proceeded to their funeral", calling for truth from every involved party in order to be able to turn the page.
+Several figures from the 1970s, including philosopher Antonio Negri who was wrongly accused of being the mastermind of the BR, have called for a new analysis of the events which happened during the Years of Lead in Italy.
+On the other hand, BR founder Alberto Franceschini declared after his release from an 18-year prison term that the BR "continue to exist because we never proceeded to their funeral", calling for truth from every involved party in order to be able to turn the page.

 Later developments

-In October 2007, a former BR commander was arrested after committing a bank robbery while out-of-prison on good conduct terms.
+In October 2007, a former BR commander was arrested after committing a bank robbery while out of prison on good conduct terms.
 On 1 October 2007, Cristoforo Piancone, who is serving a life sentence for six murders, managed to steal €170,000 from the bank Monte dei Paschi di Siena with an accomplice.

+In August 2024 Leonardo Bertulazzi was arrested in Buenos Aires.
+He had been tried and convicted in absentia for the kidnapping of the naval engineer Piero Costa in 1977.

 Statistics

 According to Clarence A. Martin, the BR were credited with 14,000 acts of violence in the first ten years of the group's existence.
-According to statistics by the Ministry of Interior, a total of 75 people are thought to have been murdered by the BR.
-A majority of the murders were politically motivated, though a number of assassinations of random police and carabinieri officers took place, as well as a number of murders occurring during criminal ventures such as bank robberies and kidnappings.
+According to statistics by Italy's Ministry of Interior, a total of 75 people are thought to have been murdered by the BR.
+A majority of the murders were politically motivated, though a number of assassinations of random police and Carabinieri officers took place, as well as a number of murders occurring during criminal ventures such as bank robberies and kidnappings.